 One of my favorite living writers on one of my favorite until-recently-living writers: Andrew Ferguson writes about Christopher Hitchens.
 I didn’t know until now that Hitch got the full Diana, with the obligatory mini-shrine outside his apartment building (near, I believe, what is now known as the Hinckley Hilton) consisting of notes from well-wishers, bottles of liquor, flowers, etc. The implied belief in an afterlife indicates that these well-wishers didn’t actually understand the character to whom they were wishing wellness.

 Who says there’s no life after death?
 Well, Christopher Hitchens, for one, but since his demise he’s remained a lively essayist.
 Here he is with a Charles Dickens bicentennial piece.
 He’s still got at least one more piece to run, not to mention a forthcoming memoir.

 In case you were busy over the weekend, you might not have noticed that Christopher Hitchens got in a posthumous poke at Christmas in the Wall Street Journal, in which he bemoaned enforced seasonal joy.
-If you take no stock in the main Christian festival of Easter, or if you are a non-Jew who has […]

 Stephen Fry hosts a video tribute to Christopher Hitchens a month or so ago….Reading the many fine obits and appreciations, I wonder why it is that these couldn’t have been published a month or two ago, when Hitchens could have chuckled over (and perhaps) rebutted them?
 Funerals are for the living; why not “living obituaries” for those who have announced a fatal illness or reached some milestone such as retirement?

 I was wondering what Christopher Hitchens would say about the gleeful spate of mob destruction in his native land.
 I suspected he wouldn’t be able to take a full-on conservative position because, as I’ve explained before, his style is generally to automatically defend the perceived underdog.

 Unsentimental yet full of feeling and profound, Christopher Hitchens writes with great eloquence about “my year of living dyingly” and how it has robbed him of his speaking voice.
 One of his most moving essays, I think.

 An ode to slash attack on the contradictions of Christopher Hitchens from the London Review of Books.
 Not only is it premature, but Hitchens keeps dishing out Slate columns every week.
 If this be dying, it looks pretty lively.
 I’ve just gotten a galley of “The Quotable Christopher Hitchens: From Alcohol to Zionism,” which is easily my favorite book of its kind since “The Alphabet from A to Y (with Bonus Letter Z)” by Steve Martin and Roz Chast.
 Part of the fun of the book is that it merrily quotes Hitchens when he is completely wrong, such as his foolhardy swipes at George Will and Charles Krauthammer.